Point Roberts, Washington: Education

-Point Roberts Primary School, the only school on the Point, provides only kindergarten and first, second and third grades.
-From fourth grade on (previously third grade), American children must take a 40-minute ride through British Columbia, crossing back into the United States at Blaine, Washington.
+The community is served by the Blaine School District.
+Point Roberts Primary School, the sole school in the exclave, is part of the Blaine School District and provides teaching for kindergarten as well as first through third grades.
+It is classified as a remote and necessary school by the state government and is the smallest school in Whatcom County, with approximately 15 students and one full-time teacher.
+The three-room schoolhouse opened in 1993 and began offering third grade lessons in 1999.
+From 4th grade onward, American children must take a 40-minute ride through British Columbia, crossing back into the United States at Blaine, Washington.
 Canadian children can attend school in Delta, British Columbia.

 Infrastructure

 Transportation

-The only authorized land access to Canada from Point Roberts is Point Roberts-Boundary Bay Border Crossing, the westernmost in the Lower 48.
+The only authorized land access to Canada from Point Roberts is Point Roberts–Boundary Bay Border Crossing, the westernmost in the Lower 48.
 On the US side, this major thoroughfare northward is named Tyee Drive; on the Canadian side, it is 56th Street.
 Point Roberts also has a small airport (Point Roberts Airpark) and a large marina (Point Roberts Marina Resort) for air and water access; these two point facilities allow direct access to the rest of Washington state without the need to enter Canada.

-A temporary passenger ferry service from Point Roberts to Blaine operated by the Port of Bellingham and the Whatcom Transportation Authority entered service in August 2020 amid the COVID-19 pandemic, which had closed the Canadian border to non-essential travel for several months.
+A temporary passenger ferry service from Point Roberts to Blaine operated by the Port of Bellingham and the Whatcom Transportation Authority entered service in August 2020 amid the COVID-19 pandemic, which had caused the Canadian border to be closed to non-essential travel for several months.
 The ferry used two vessels leased from San Juan Cruises and was fare-free.
 It was initially run once per week, but the frequency was increased to twice a week and the ferry was diverted to serve the Bellingham Cruise Terminal due to high demand.
-Ferry service ended in August 2021.
+Ferry service ended in August 2021 as the border was reopening to nonessential travel.

 Roosevelt Road follows the US side of the border across the peninsula.
 To the west, it ends at a small park, Monument Park built around Monument 1, the westernmost point of the 49th parallel border.